UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: Conclusion and Future Work

-Last, we used the Bayesian approach to calibrate two of the parameter inputs, the latent heat of sublimation $l_v$ and the temperature exponent $b_{249}$ with available experimental data.
-We found the posterior distribution of $l_v$ to have statistics $\mu_{l_v} = 410055 \frac{J}{kg}$, $\sigma_{l_v} = 205988 \frac{J}{kg}$, which correspond to values that are much lower than the default value.
-The resulting posterior distribution for $b_{249}$ ($\mu_{b_{249}} = 2.413$, $\sigma_{b_{249}} = 0.177$) includes similar values compared to the default value 2.54 from the DNS.
-We also conducted a study to compare the results of forward UQ when using the previous priors for the parameters and calibrated priors, for a fixed inlet velocity corresponding to the experiment conditions.
-We found that the two calibrated parameters have to compensate for the model inadequacy between the 2D DNS and the experimental data and their effect is not sufficient to make the surrogate be accurate in all slab locations simultaneously.
-When uncalibrated, the surrogate underestimates the regression rate in the front part, correctly predicts the middle, and overestimates the rear part of the slab.
-When calibrated priors are used for the parameters, the surrogate correctly predicts the front, but further overestimates the middle and rear part of the slab.
-Overall, the conclusion is that there is not one set of ($l_v, b_{249}$) that result in correctly predicting the regression rate in all locations of the slab.
+Last, we used the Bayesian approach to calibrate two of the parameter inputs, the latent heat of sublimation $l_v$ and the activation energy $E_1$ with available experimental data.
+We found the maximum aposteriori estimate (MAP) for these two parameters to be at ($l_{v,MAP} = 1234973.57 \frac{J}{kg}, E_{1,MAP} = 15847.24 \frac{cal}{mol}$).
+These MAP values are higher than the default used in the DNS (more than $30\%$ higher for $l_v$ and $1-2\%$ higher for $E_1$).
+Overall, the conclusion is that there is not one set of ($l_v, E_{1}$) that result in correctly predicting the regression rate in all locations of the slab simultaneously.

 In the future we aim to expand on the work shown here through various efforts.
 Considering the combustion of higher alkanes ($C_nH_{2n+2}$) such as paraffin wax in the same slab burner setup can lead to better understanding of hybrid rocket systems.
 Fuels like paraffin are also of interest due to higher regression rate compared to other polymers, and therefore UQ of the regression rate from the DNS and validation with equivalent experiments are also relevant.
 The need to investigate surrogates that are able to produce accurate estimates of time-varying field QoIs is also of interest, specifically when these surrogates need to be coupled as parts of sequential frameworks.
 Thus, future work can explore applications of our framework where a correlated, joint PDF of parameters estimated by fitting experimental or first-principles density-functional theory (DFT) calculations data using Bayesian inference techniques \cite{prager2013uncertainty, nagy2011uncertainty} {\cite{medford2014assessing}}.
 Lastly, a more in depth calibration effort with more experimental data would help understand better how the surrogates perform across a wide range of conditions as well as identify the conditions that surrogates are appropriate for.